About The Practice

 One participant's summary: "I came in thinking it was all about tech.
 I left thinking it's anything but."

-They sought wisdom over hype.
+They sought deeper context and wisdom over hype.
 That's what we practice.

 PhotoShelter